-Enterprise Products Partners consolidates the debt of Duncan Energy Partners with that of its own; however, Enterprise Products Partners does not have the obligation to make interest payments or debt payments with respect to the debt of Duncan Energy Partners.
+We consolidate the debt of Duncan Energy Partners with that of our own; however, we do not have the obligation to make interest payments or debt payments with respect to the debt of Duncan Energy Partners.

 DEP Revolving Credit Facility.
 Duncan Energy Partners has in place a \$300.0 million unsecured revolving credit facility, all of which may be used for letters of credit, with a \$30.0 million sublimit for Swingline loans.
 This credit facility will be used by Duncan Energy Partners in the future to fund working capital and other capital requirements and for general partnership purposes.
 Duncan Energy Partners may make up to two requests for one-year extensions of the maturity date, which is February 2011 (subject to certain restrictions).
 The revolving credit facility is available to pay distributions to its partners, fund working capital, make acquisitions and provide payment for general purposes.
 Duncan Energy Partners can increase the revolving credit facility, without consent of the lenders, by an amount not to exceed \$150.0 million, by adding to the facility one or more new lenders and/or requesting that the commitments of existing lenders be increased.